Walkthrough#

 Some HuggingFace models define methods to generate multiple outputs at a time.
 LanguageModel wraps that functionality to provide the same tracing features by using .generate(...) instead of .trace(...).
 This calls the underlying model’s .generate method.
 It passes the output through a .generator module that we’ve added onto the model, allowing us to get the generate output at .generator.output.

-In a case like this, the underlying model is called more than once; the modules of said model produce more than one output.
+In a case like this, the underlying model is called more than once, so the modules of said model produce more than one output.
 Which iteration should a given module.output refer to?
 That’s where Module.next() comes in.

 Each module has a call idx associated with it and .next() simply increments that attribute.
 At the time of execution, data is injected into the intervention graph only at the iteration that matches the call idx.